NKI-AI/slidescore-api/README.md

   - Needs to be in a very specific format: “[{annotation 1}, {annotation 2}, {annotation n}]”.
 This list is inside the string.
   - Using json.dumps(), you can transform your list of annotation dictionaries into a sting in the format above.
   - Every annotation is also in a specific format.
     - For rectangle annotations: {"type": "rect", "corner": {"x": 123, "y": 456}, "size": {"x": 12, "y": 34}}.
 The corner coordinates refer to the top left corner of the rect.
 The size coordinates refer to the width (x) and the height (y).
+The coordinates need to be given at level 0 which corresponds to the entire view of the whole-slide image.
+  - The